 She could do magic.
 She could remove her thump and blow at its stump and it would magically pop back into existence.
 She removed my nose and held it in her closed fist, barely poking out between her fingers, and when I giggled and grasped my face she blew towards me and my nose magically reappeared, just like her thumb had; I never noticed that my nose looked just like her thumb.
 I liked Debbie.

-They finished the joint and rolled the windows back down and the air rushed at me and I watched us descend from I-10 and go into a subdivision.
-Wendy would lurch house to house, and Debbie would hop out and run a phone book up to each doorstep.
+The song ended and they laughed and talked about things I don’t recall and finished the joint and rolled the windows back down.
+The air rushed at me and I watched us descend from I-10 and go into a subdivision.
+I sat perched on the stack of Yellow Pages and Wendy would lurch house to house, and Debbie would hop out and run a phone book up to each doorstep.
 Soon I had more space, and it was easy for me to hop in and out, and I began helping and they told me how good I was; a year later, in Kindergarten, I’d brag that I had my first job at age four, and that I worked for Kelly and her girls, Wendy and Debbie, and I was really good at it.
+I also knew the lyrics to a lot of Janis Joplin songs, which, though not on the official learning objective in kindergarden, would impress my teacher, Miss Founteneux, probably because she also sang every song that driver knew.

-We stopped at a 7-11 and got Slushies and took them to a public park in Zachary with a playground, and Wendy pushed me on a swing and Debbie road down a slide with me, and they tried to teach me to throw a Frisbee but I wasn’t good at it.
+After emptying the Datsun, we stopped at a 7-11 and got Coke Slushies and took them to a public park in Zachary with a playground, and Wendy pushed me on a swing and Debbie road down a slide with me, and they tried to teach me to throw a Frisbee but I wasn’t good at it.
 Debbie showed me how to pretend to remove someone’s nose and clench my thumb to look not unlike a nose in my hand.
 We sipped Slushies and seemed to have no worries in the world.
-I’d later say that working was fun.
+I’d later say that working was fun, and wouldn’t understand why my dad was so opposed to it.

-We were running late, Wendy said, and we left Debbie’s and lurched past the Chinese restaurant onto the busy road and were soon flying along I-10.
+Wendy said we were running late, so we left Debbie’s and lurched past the Chinese restaurant onto the busy road and were soon flying along I-10.
 I had eaten an entire bag of Raisenettes and several fortune cookies and was sleepy, and I stretched out in the relatively luxurious space of the front seat and dozed off.

 I woke up some time later when I heard Wendy talking with someone.
 We were stopped on the side of the interstate, and a big man in a uniform was standing outside Wendy’s window.
 I was groggy, and she nervously shook me and looked at the policeman and said something about me, and fumbled in her big purse and handed him her driver’s license.